Oct-Sunn/Asphalt-Pavement-Distress-Dataset/README.md

 ### Dataset Purpose:
 To provide a comprehensive benchmark for the detection, classification, and analysis of asphalt pavement distress under real-world scenarios.
 ### Origin:
-The dataset was developed as part of the research for the paper titled **"DSWMamba: A deep feature fusion mamba network for comprehensive detection of asphalt pavement distress"**, which demonstrated state-of-the-art performance in both accuracy and efficiency.
+The dataset was developed as part of the research for the paper titled **"DSWMamba: A deep feature fusion mamba network for detection of asphalt pavement distress"**, which demonstrated state-of-the-art performance in both accuracy and efficiency.
 If you use this dataset, please cite the paper.
 Thank you.

 ## Distress Categories: The dataset includes six types of pavement distress: <br>
 Transverse Cracks <br>